 Getting the Most from Your ENERGY STAR Appliances

-ENERGY STAR is one of the most recognized brands in America, but you may be wondering what exactly is it and how can it help you.
-ENERGY STAR was developed in 1992 by the US Environmental Protection Agency (established by Richard Nixon, by the way), to promote the production of energy saving appliances for the home.
-It has expanded to include new and existing homes, commercial buildings, lighting, heating and cooling equipment, and water heaters, but I’m going to focus on ENERGY STAR appliances for the home.
+ENERGY STAR appliances bear one of the most recognized certifications in America. but you may be wondering what exactly is it and how can it help you.
+ENERGY STAR was developed in 1992 by the US Environmental Protection Agency, to promote production of energy saving home appliances for the home.

-To get the ENERGY STAR label, an appliance or other electronic equipment must be energy efficient – the increase in efficiency varies depending on the type and size of the appliance.
+To receive the ENERGY STAR label, appliances and other electronic equipment must be energy efficient – the increase in efficiency varies depending on the type and size of the item.
 Most refrigerators must be 20% more efficient than the federal minimum standard to get the label.
-Televisions need to save at least 40% more energy, and bigger ones need to be even more efficient.
-Other appliances and electronics available with ENERGY STAR labels include dehumidifiers, room air conditioners, computers, monitors, printers, cable boxes, and DVRs.
+Televisions need to save at least 40% on energy, and bigger ones need to be even more efficient.
+Other products available with ENERGY STAR labels include dehumidifiers, room air conditioners, computers, monitors, printers, cable boxes, and DVRs.
 Dryers, stoves, and microwaves can’t get labeled because there’s not much difference in efficiency between models.

-When buying an ENERGY STAR product, first look for the label on the box — that is your first level of assurance that it is efficient.
-Some products like refrigerators, clothes washers, and dishwashers also come with an Energy Guide Label, a big yellow card that shows how much energy that model uses compared to other similar products.
-Most appliances on display in a showroom will have the labels on them, so it’s easy to compare efficiencies between different models.
-The important thing to look at is the total annual energy use and the size of the appliance.
-Make sure you are comparing the capacity of the refrigerator or freezer to pick the most efficient model.
-Most ENERGY STAR appliances aren’t much (if any) more expensive than non-labeled ones and will save energy and money for as long as you own them.
+When buying ENERGY STAR appliances, look for the label on the box — your first level of assurance that they are efficient.
+Some products like refrigerators, washing machines, and dishwashers also come with an Energy Guide Label, a big yellow card that shows how much energy that model uses compared to other similar products.
+Most appliances on display in a showroom will display the labels, so it’s easy to compare efficiencies of different models.
+The important thing to look at is the total annual energy use and the size of the appliance to pick the most efficient model.
+Most ENERGY STAR appliances aren’t much more expensive than non-labeled ones (if at all), and will save energy and money for as long as you own them.

-Just because you bought an ENERGY STAR appliance, TV, or computer doesn’t mean that you will automatically start saving tons of money and electricity.
-One of the big problems is that when someone replaces their old, inefficient fridge they usually stick the old one in the garage to keep their beer cold.
-So instead of replacing the inefficient one, he is using more energy than before.
-Don’t keep that old fridge.
-Either donate it or have it recycled.
-If you absolutely can’t part with it, think about how often you need to use it, and only turn it on for those few parties you have every year, leaving it unplugged most of the time.
+Just because you bought an ENERGY STAR appliance, TV, or computer doesn’t mean that you will automatically start saving tons of money and electricity, though.
+A big problem is that when someone replaces their old, inefficient fridge they usually stick the old one in the garage to keep their beer cold.
+So instead of replacing the inefficient unit, he is using more energy than before.
+The solution?
+Hire a handyman to haul away that old fridge for recycling.
+If you absolutely can’t part with it, only turn it on for those few parties you have every year, leaving it unplugged the rest of the time.

-That brings up the biggest problem with electrical equipment — most if it is always on standby, even when we aren’t using it, just so we can use the remote and don’t have to get off our butts and walk across the room.
-Of course, we can’t turn off everything: refrigerators, cable TV and DVR boxes, and clock radios need to stay on.
+That brings up the biggest problem with electrical equipment — most of it is always on standby, even when we aren’t using it, just so we can switch it on with the remote and don’t have to get off our butts and walk across the room.
+Of course, we can’t turn off everything: refrigerators, cable TV and DVR boxes, and clock radios need to stay on all the time.
 But you can put your TV on a switched power strip that you turn off when you’re not watching.
-I do it.
 Trust me, it’s not that challenging.
 The EPA estimates that the average TV uses about half of its lifetime energy when it’s not on, just so the remote works.
-Come on people, we can’t possibly be that lazy!
+Come on, people, we can’t be that lazy!